Profonanpe News

 Creation of PCAs and talking maps

 The talking maps integrate information on sacred sites, traditional hunting and fishing routes, crops, biodiversity areas and other elements vital to the communities.
-This tool reflects their relationship with the territory and guides decision-making in environmental management.
+This tool reflects its relationship with the territory and guides decision making in environmental management.

-These maps were developed within the framework of the Conserva Aves project, promoted by the American Bird Conservancy (ABC), the National Audubon Society (Audubon), BirdLife International and RedLAC (Latin American and Caribbean Network of Environmental Funds).
-Also participating as project partners are ECOAN (Asociación Ecosistemas Andinos), Profonanpe and ProPurús, with funding from the Bezos Earth Fund.
+These maps were developed within the framework of the Conserva Aves project., driven by American Bird Conservancy (ABC), National Audubon Society (Audubon), BirdLife International and RedLAC (Latin American and Caribbean Network of Environmental Funds).
+Also participating as partners in the ECOAN (Asociación Ecosistemas Andinos) project are Profonanpe and ProPurús, with financing from the Bezos Earth Fund.

 Socialization meeting via Zoom - ProPurús